arjunsumarlan/typeorm-query-builder-wrapper/README.md

 ## Features

-* Currently it very supports for SQL Database, especially PostgreSQL
+* Currently it supports for SQL Database, especially PostgreSQL
 * TypeScript and JavaScript support
 * Produced code is performant, flexible, clean and maintainable